 But .223 and 5.56 are different, my buddy says so!

 Well, your buddy is right.
 BUT, and that’s a really big but, they are dimensionally identical except in minor areas.
-If I handed you one of each round, you probably couldn’t tell the difference.
+You probably couldn’t tell the difference if I handed you one of each round.

 The largest difference in the .223 and the 5.56 NATO round will be how hot the load is, or you know, it’s got more powder.